Towards optimal doubly robust estimation of heterogeneous causal effects: Proofs

 using boundedness of the kernel $K$ and observations $Z$.
 For the variance we have

 For the term in \eqref{eq:last1} note

 using the boundedness of the kernel, $X$, and $\widehat\phi$.
 For the term in \eqref{eq:last2}

-where the second line follows from the definition of $\widehat{R}_2(X_i)$ and since $\E(\phi \mid X_i)$ is constant given $X^n$, and the rest follows the same logic as for the term in \eqref{eq:lpr2v2}.
-Therefore given $X^n$ we have that
+where the second line follows from the definition of $\widehat{R}_2(X_i)$ and since $\E(\phi \mid X_i)$ is constant given $X^n$.
+The rest follows the same logic as for the term in \eqref{eq:lpr2v2}, noting that $\lambda_n$ terms do not appear since here there is only a kernel weight, and so no corresponding $\| \widetilde{Q}_{hx}^{-1} \|$ term. \\